 Photo Credit: Fredericton Tourism

-Located on the St. John River, the capital of New Brunswick, comes alive in summer with fun festivals.
-Whether you want to join for celebrations that extol the local culture or go on tipple tours, you will find plenty to do in Fredericton.
+Located on the St. John River, the capital of New Brunswick comes alive in summer with fun festivals.
+Whether you want to join celebrations that extol the local culture or go on tipple tours, you will find plenty to do in Fredericton.

 Known for its culture and historical district, Fredericton is a great place for those who are looking to head outside and explore the wilderness this summer.

-Here are 45 things to do in and around Fredericton this summer of 2019 from summer festivals to walk in the woods to ideas for a rainy day!
+Here are 45 things to do in and around Fredericton this summer, from summer festivals to walking in the woods to ideas for a rainy day!

 1. Cultural Expressions Festival – Fredericton

 You can take part in Canadian Multiculturalism Day by trying new food, watch a parade, take in dance and music performances, and enjoy many other family activities at the Cultural Expressions Festival.
-These two exciting days are full of entertainment from across of the globe.
-June 21 – 23, 2019
+These two exciting days are full of entertainment from across the globe.
+June 28, 2025

 2. Animaritime – Fredericton

-You can celebrate all things gaming, anime and manga with over a thousand fans at Animaritime.
+You can celebrate all things gaming, anime, and manga with over a thousand fans at Animaritime.
 Along with bringing fans and vendors together at the Fredericton Convention Centre and Crowne Plaza, there are also discussion panels, workshops, and tournaments at this popular convention.
-June 28 – 30, 2019
+July 4 – 6, 2025

-On Saturdays and Sundays at dusk, Officers’ Square turns into an outdoor movie theatre.
-Bring a lawn chair or blanket, grab some snacks and head to the square to watch new, modern movies on Saturday nights.
-You can enjoy the old classics that are part of the Under the Stars Film Series on Sunday nights.
-July 6 – September 1, 2019
+On Friday night at dusk, Officers’ Square turns into an outdoor movie theatre.
+Bring a lawn chair or blanket, grab some snacks, and head to the square to watch new, modern movies.
+You can enjoy the old classics that are part of the Under the Stars Film Series.
+July 11 – August 29, 2025

 5. Fredericton Outdoor Summer Theatre– Fredericton

 Daily at the Officers’ Square, humorous and historical shows are hosted all summer long by the Fredericton Outdoor Summer Theatre.
-The professional theatre troupe of performers, musicians and heritage interpreters, also known as the Calithumpians, have put on these shows for over 30 years.
+The professional theatre troupe of performers, musicians, and heritage interpreters, also known as the Calithumpians, has put on these shows for over 30 years.
 They bring dynamic, family-oriented, and educational entertainment to downtown Fredericton by performing four shows that are rotated throughout the summer.

 6. Fredericton Boyce Farmers Market– Fredericton